-The next question we should answer, is how we should act when our friends keep making promises that they can’t keep.
+The next question which demands an answer, is how we should act when our friends keep making promises that they can’t keep.
 Our willful ignorance toward their exuberant promises can do well to encourage them to keep making them.
 They may find some use in getting people’s hopes up only to shatter them every time, as they won’t be punished for doing so.

 The act of ignoring the promises those around you make in an excited state, frees you from the act of being affected by them.
 You’d be free to decide on the next steps you should take in regards to your relationship with those people, if you wish.
 You’d also leave yourself the option of continuing a relationship which serves to benefit you in other ways.

 View promises being made in an excited frame of mind as just another defect that a person carries with them.
-In the same fashion that you don’t try to fix all their other defects, it seems to pay to not trying to overhaul their habit of making false promises in heated moments.
-Simply ignore those promises, save yourself from the emotional ride, and analyze your friendships with these people with a tranquil state of mind.
+In the same fashion that you don’t try to fix all their other defects, it seems to pay off to not try and overhaul their habit of making false promises in heated moments.
+Simply ignore those promises, save yourself from the emotional ride, and analyze the effects of their bad habit on your relationship with a tranquil state of mind.

 Get a poster with the summary of this article here